Lubenz007/lubenz007.github.io/_tabs/about.md

 * Microsoft solutions
 * Citrix Terminal Server
 * Lotus Notes Domino
+- Working at Alit/Sensa and supporting > ISAL - Mjólkursamsalan - Íslandsflug

 ## 2003-2010 VSP
 * Datacenter
 * Microsoft solutions
 * Vmware
+- Working at Sensa and supporting > Siminn and other customer of Sensa.
+- Hands on at the datacenter
+- WmWare Cluster
+- Hosting enviroment for small customers

 ## 2011-2016 VSP
 * Datacenter